 - Cheese, mustard, and greens

-- Chicken and mayo
+- Chicken salad and mayo (if you must!)

 - Banana and peanut butter

 Naturally, you can always mix up what you make them on, something like pitta bread or bagel sandwiches will do just fine too.

 If you can fit a backpacking stove into your pack, you can find a surprising amount of good options in your local supermarket in the shape of freeze-dried meals.
 These come in a bunch of flavors, but some of our favorites are from the likes of Mountain House and Readywise.

 Some of these meals are surprisingly tasty, last for ages, and can be prepared simply by adding hot water (or cold at a stretch!)
 Do remember to check the fire regulations as backpacking stoves are often banned when there is a high risk.

 The good news is that you do not need to take along any pans to make these as you just pour the boiling water into the bag and eat from that…simple!

 Here are some of my favorite meals in foil packets!